ShingWong08/ShingWong08/README.md

-### Hi there 👋

-## About Me
+# About Me
-Hello there!
+Hello!
 It's ShingWong08 there, a technical enthusiast with a deep understanding and mastery of programming, networking, and cloud computing.
 I have a passion for Java, Python, and other programming languages and enjoy staying up-to-date with the latest advancements in these fields.
 With a blend of research and practical experience, I strive to deliver high-quality solutions.

 ## Skills
 - Programming Languages: Java, Python